Skip to main content

 If you cancel your insurance, you’ll have to go through the hassle of getting it back when the snow season starts.
 You might miss the opportunity to plow if a big storm comes and you don’t have insurance.
 You might also get in trouble if you drive your truck without insurance or registration.

 Keep your insurance on your truck all year.
-It’s safer, cheaper, and more convenient in the long run.
+It's safer, more economical, and more convenient in the long run.

 Step 6.
 Insure Your Blade When it’s Off the Truck